What Causes Clogged Pores and Comedones?

 Clogged pores are caused when the skin's natural exfoliation process called desquamation is disrupted.

-This disruption is caused by:
+This disruption can be caused by:

 What are comedones?